A layout algorithm for higher-dimensional string diagrams: Layout algorithm

 Assume wlog that $P i \subseteq \widehat{P} i$ for all $i \in J$ and $\widehat{P} i \subseteq \widehat{P} j$ whenever $i < j$. \item Construct a linear programming problem using the following scheme:\footnotemark{}

 \item Extract the layout from the solution: $\lambda_i(p) \coloneqq v_{i, p}$ for $i \in J$ and $p \in P i$. \end{enumerate}

 The idea is as follows.
-The set $\widehat{P} i$ is a disjoint union of all $P j$ for $j \leq i$.
+The set $\widehat{P} i$ is a colimit union of all $P j$ for $j \leq i$.
 Therefore, we have a variable $v_{i, p}$ for every $p \in P j$ for $j \leq i$.
 We think of this as the value of $\lambda_j(p)$ locally at $i$, with the true value being the one at $j$.
-This gives for each $i$ a {\em local layout} for the points in the neighbourhood of $i$.
+This gives for each $i$ a \emph{local} layout for the points in the neighbourhood of $i$.
 The constraints $(\dag)$ assert that the local layouts agree on common points, whereas the constraints $(\ddag)$ impose that each local layout is fair, and together, they imply that the global layout is fair.
-Of course, this would not be satisfiable, so the constraints $(\dag)$ are weakened so that the difference between local layouts is minimised instead of made zero.
+However, this may not in general be satisfiable, so the constraints $(\dag)$ are weakened so that the difference between local layouts is minimised instead of made zero.
 This gives a layout that, while not fair, is as fair as possible.

+Injectification plays a key role in computing these constraints.
+For this to work, we had to move from $\Ord$ to $\Pos$, the category of finite posets, so that we are working in a category with sufficient colimit structure.
+Recently, a notion of zigzags natively indexed over $\Pos$ instead of $\Ord$ was given by Sarti and Vicary \cite{SV23}, and it would be interesting to see how the layout algorithm can be generalised to this case.